 When you combine learning and play, your hands-on activity is naturally fun!
-Try this bean bag number toss to help your preschooler learn counting skills.
+Try this kids bean bag number toss game to help your preschooler learn counting skills.

 I am all for little ones learning on the move.